 - Compliance and Enforcement - Works to ensure compliance with hazardous waste, Polychlorinated Biphenyl, or PCB, and underground storage tank laws and regulations.

 - Federal Facilities - Provides oversight and review of investigations, management and remediation of hazardous (chemical and radiological) substances at federal facilities in Missouri.

-- Permits - Issues hazardous waste permits to businesses that want to treat, store, or dispose of hazardous waste in Missouri.
+- Permits - Issues hazardous waste permits and provides oversight and review of investigations, management and remediation of hazardous wastes at businesses that want to treat, store, or dispose of hazardous waste in Missouri.

-- Superfund - Designed to clean up contaminated property where releases of hazardous substances have occurred in the past or are threatening to occur due to past practice.
+- Superfund - Designed to investigate and clean up contaminated property where releases of hazardous substances have occurred in the past or are threatening to occur due to past practice.

-- Petroleum Storage Tanks - Protect human health and the environment by building conditions under which good management of underground storage tank systems is common business practice.
+- Petroleum Storage Tanks - Protects human health and the environment by building conditions under which good management of underground storage tank systems is common business practice.

 - Director's Office - Administrative responsibilities.

-- Overview of Bridgeton Sanitary Landfill – Westlake Landfill
+- Westlake Landfill and Overview of Bridgeton Sanitary Landfill